globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Environmental Factors
 ---------------------
 GlobaLeaks does not protect against environmental factors related to actors' physical locations and/or their social relationships.
-For example if a user has a video bug installed in their house to monitor all their activity, Globaleaks cannot protect them.
+For example if a user has a video bug installed in their house to monitor all their activity, GlobaLeaks cannot protect them.
 Likewise, if a whistleblower, who is supposed to be anonymous, tells their story to friends or coworkers, GlobaLeaks cannot protect them.

 Incorrect Data Retention Policies
 ---------------------------------